scalar-labs/cassy/scripts/backup/README.md

 This is a system for maintaining Cassandra node backups.
 It will help to automatically manage snapshot creation, Cluster-wide backup creation and incremental backup creation during the scheduled time period.

 ## Requirements
 The primary design goals of periodic backup creation is to create backups in a specified period of times.
-It  will help avoid loss of data while Cassandra node is damaged.

 - Start backup creation at specific times.
 - Create specific type of backups in an arbitrary schedule (snapshot or cluster-wide backup or incremental backup)